auth0/docs/articles/integrations/sharepoint-apps.md

 * `Test SharePoint Site Url`.
 This is the SP site URL used to test the connection. (such as when pressing the 'Try' button on the dashboard).
 This is never used at runtime because users will always follow the link to your site from within SharePoint.

 Users will install your app from the Office Marketplace.
-When they click on the link, they will be directed to Auth0, which will negotiate the access token for you, and finally to your app.
+When they click on the link, they will be directed to Auth0, which will negotiate the Access Token for you, and finally to your app.
 Your app will receive a `User Profile` that will look like this:

 ![](/media/articles/integrations/sharepoint-apps/8Xp6x.png)